Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Technical approach

 \subsubsection{Dataset}

-We trained models to predict cardiac diagnoses using the dataset by Yaseen et al. \cite{yaseen2018classification}.
-It comprises 1000 audio recordings of heart cycles, each 1.15-3.99s long, sampled at 8 kHz.
-There are 200 recordings of each diagnosis: normal (N), AS, MR, MVP, and MS. \revb{We next describe how we preprocess the 1000 recordings into 14.7k instances which is sufficiently large for deep learning (achieving 86.0\% for a base CNN}\revb{, and 96.8\% for our proposed model}\revb{).}
+We trained models on the the dataset by Yaseen et al. \cite{yaseen2018classification} comprising 1000 audio recordings of heart cycles, each 1.15--3.99s long, sampled at 8 kHz.
+There are 200 recordings of each diagnosis: N, AS, MR, MVP, and MS.